Long'an County

 Long'an County (隆安县 (隆安縣, Lóng'ān Xiàn); Standard Zhuang: Lungzanh Yen) is a county of Guangxi Zhuang Autonomous Region, South China, it is under the administration of the prefecture-level city of Nanning, the capital of Guangxi.
 The westernmost county-level division of Nanning, it borders the prefecture-level cities of Chongzuo to the west and Baise to the northwest.

+Administrative divisions

+Long'an County is divided into 6 towns and 4 townships: